 Make plans to attend one (or all!) of our food festivals this fall.
 Our mild climate means you’ll also be able to enjoy several walks on the beach regardless of whether you visit in September or October.
 Take advantage of one of our lodging specials.
 Your stomach and wallet can thank us later.

-The Golden Isles' newest food festival, Southern Grown, showcases the very best of our coastal culture.
-2017 marks the third annual event for Garden & Gun's Southern Grown Festival, and each year has brought something new to the area.
+The Golden Isles' newest annual food festival, Southern Grown, showcases the very best of our coastal culture.
+2018 marks the fourth annual event for Garden & Gun's Southern Grown Festival, and each year has brought something new to the area.

 Unsurpassed views and beauty found only at Sea Island set the stage for Southern Grown.
-The weekend-long festival kicks off Friday night with dinner and a show on Rainbow Island, with live music by Grammy award-winning band Steep Canyon Rangers and food by Chef Mike Lata.
+The weekend-long festival kicks off Friday night with dinner and a show at The Cloister's Black Banks Terrace, with live music by Nashville-based Drew Holcomb and The Neighbors and food by guest chef Kenny Gilbert.
 Saturday brings the one-of-a-kind Southern Grown Marketplace by Southeast Wildlife Exposition, featuring an exciting falconry experience, a bird dog exhibition and more.
-The Golden Isles comes alive Saturday night with the Southern Grown Concert by Drive-By Truckers.
+The Golden Isles comes alive Saturday night with the Southern Grown Concert by Grammy-nominated band NEEDTOBREATHE from South Carolina.
+Arrive early and take part of the pre-concert shendig with food truck fare and beverages.
 The weekend comes to a close at Sunday's brunch with all the classic favorites: biscuits and gravy, bacon, fresh donuts and more.

-Best of all, Southern Grown Festival takes place over Labor Day Weekend, provinding the perfect opportunity to spend some extra quality time in the Golden Isles during the extended weekend.
+Best of all, Southern Grown Festival takes place over Labor Day Weekend, providing the perfect opportunity to spend some extra quality time in the Golden Isles during the extended weekend.